forestgrape/people_interactions/people_interactions.md

 ## Tweet Summary
 This page contains thoughts/considerations how we team up to larger groups.
 How we interact as individuals and as part of groups.
 Countries are considered as groups and settings for peaceful interactions are searched.

-> Ideally we act as ONE team with the goal to tackle together the many challenges we face to improve the life of every-body step by step. <!--Doing AL ('artificial life') right is important.
-[Before] we know we [may] turn out to be life creators ... -->

 ## Summary